Geylang food places to check out

 Image credit: @annemarietrz

 A taxi driver was the one who introduced me to Koung’s Wanton Mee.
 And you know you can trust a cabbie’s food recommendation.
-Around since 1964, the humble stall roasts their char siew in a charcoal oven, which boast a good ratio of fats to tender meat.
+Around since 1964, the humble stall roasts their char siew in a charcoal oven, which boasts a good ratio of fats to tender meat.
 The egg noodles were firm too, and glistened with their house-made chilli sauce that packed a fiery punch!
+Prices start at $4.

 Address: 205 Sims Avenue, Singapore 387506